Easy Sourdough Discard Blueberry Buckle Recipe

 What is a Buckle?

-A buckle, also cheekily known as “boy bait”, is a coffee-cake-like dessert with a sweet crumble topping, but packed filled with fresh fruit.
-While the cake rises, the weight of the blueberries causes the cake to “buckle”, or crack, around the fruit.
+A buckle is a coffee-cake-style dessert with a sweet crumble topping and a fruit-filled base.
+Some people call it “boy bait” because it is so irresistible.
+As the cake rises, the weight of the blueberries causes it to buckle or crack around the fruit.

 Can I Make a Sourdough Blueberry Buckle with Different Fruits?

-Though blueberry is the family favorite for this buckle recipe, you can swap them out for strawberries, blackberries, rhubarb, or even cherries!
-Feel free to omit the lemon zest and add extra cinnamon, if desired.
+Blueberries are the family favorite, but you can swap in strawberries, blackberries, rhubarb, or cherries.
+You can also skip the lemon zest and add extra cinnamon if you like.

 Sourdough Blueberry Buckle on a white plate with blueberries